rubyonjets/jets/docs/_docs/extras/upgrading.md

 * Ruby 2.7 support added.
 To use Ruby 2.7, just switch your current ruby version a 2.7.x variant and Jets will detect it.
 * [Serverless Gems](https://www.serverlessgems.com/) is used for binary gems.
-* App views are the underscore name of the controller.
-They are **not** camelized.
+* App views are the underscored name of the controller.
+They are **not** pluralized.
 This was a bug and has been fixed.
 * The `config.iam_policy` option appends to the default Jets IAM policy, instead of overriding it.
 Use `config.default_iam_policy` to completely override.

 ### 2.0.0